thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 There are more challenges in [this repository](https://github.com/gSchool/html-forms) where you can experiment with the basic control tags.
 Knowing what types of inputs are available is essential to designing a form that is simple and easy to use.
 When you encounter a new type ask yourself "what would I use this for?"

 #### 💪 Exercise
-Add a `submit` button to the bottom of your favorite cereal form.
+Add a `submit` button to the bottom of your favorite cereal form from earlier.

 <hr>
 ## Common Attributes